Skip to main content

 The Legal Framework as Your Ally

-These laws stipulate that employee participation in a that includes medical inquiries or exams must be truly voluntary.
+These laws stipulate that employee participation in a wellness program that includes medical inquiries or exams must be truly voluntary.
 The concept of a “reasonable accommodation” under the ADA is your primary tool.
 It requires employers to provide an alternative or an exemption for individuals whose medical conditions prevent them from participating in the standard program.

 Your carefully managed health protocol, established by a physician, constitutes such a medical condition.
 The goal is to use this framework to secure an exemption without needing to disclose the specifics of your diagnosis or treatment.
 The focus remains on the need for the accommodation, not the underlying reasons for it.